McAntek/McAntek/README.md

-what do you even put in your bio?
+what do you even put in here?